andrewsalinas09/Hindsight/docs/scope-control.md

 ## What's not in v0

-The seven granularity levels above are in v0.
+The six granularity levels above, with depth control on the function-scoped case, are all in v0.
 A few things adjacent to scope control are explicitly not:

 - **Sampling.** "Record 1 in 100 invocations of this function."
 Useful for production-style debugging but not necessary for the development-time use cases v0 targets.
 - **Time-budget-based recording.** "Record up to 30 seconds of execution, then stop."
 Solves a different problem (long-running programs) and adds complexity to the recorder's lifecycle.